computational-linguistics-class/computational-linguistics-class.github.io/assignment6.md

 Complete the following analysis on the city names dataset, and include your finding in the report.

 1. Write code to output accuracy on the validation set.
 Include your best accuracy in the report.
-(For a benchmark, the TAs were able to get accuracy above 50%) Discuss where your model is making mistakes.
+(For a benchmark, the TAs were able to get accuracy above 50% without any hyperparameter optimization) Discuss where your model is making mistakes.
 Use a confusion matrix plot to support your answer.
-2. Modify the training loop to periodically compute the loss on the validation set, and create a plot with the training and validation loss as training progresses.
+2. Periodically compute the loss on the validation set, and create a plot with the training and validation loss as training progresses.
 Is your model overfitting?
 Include the plot in your report.
 3. Experiment with the learning rate.
 You can try a few different learning rates and observe how this affects the loss.
 Another common practice is to drop the learning rate when the loss has plateaued.
 Use plots to explain your experiments and their effects on the loss.
 4. Experiment with the size of the hidden layer or the model architecture How does this affect validation accuracy?

 **Leaderboard**

 Write code to make predictions on the provided test set.
 The test set has one unlabeled city name per line.
 Your code should output a file `labels.txt` with one two-letter country code per line.
-Extra credit will be given to the top leaderboard submissions.
+Extra credit will be given to the top 3 leaderboard submissions.
 Here are some ideas for improving your leaderboard performance:

-* Play around with the vocabulary (the `all_letters` variable), for example modifying it to only include lowercase letters, apostrophe, and the hyphen symbol.
+* Try dropout if your model is overfitting
+* Experiment with different loss functions, optimizers
 * Test out label smoothing
-* Try a more complicated architecture, for example, swapping out the RNN for LSTM or GRU units.
+* Compare the different types of RNNs - RNN, LSTM, GRU units.
 * Use a different initalization for the weights, for example, small random values instead of 0s

 In your report, describe your final model and training parameters.